KaiNorberg/Volund/README.md

 <ins>**2.
 Building Volund**</ins>

+Building Volund is slightly diffrent depending on if your on Windows or linux.

-Building Volund is as simple as running the [premake.bat](https://github.com/Kaj9296/Volund-2/blob/main/premake.bat) file in the CMD with an argument specifying what toolset you wish to use.
+If your on Windows run the [premake.bat](https://github.com/Kaj9296/Volund-2/blob/main/premake.bat) file in the CMD with an argument specifying what toolset you wish to use.
 For example, if you wish to use Visual Studio 2022 then you would type ```premake.bat vs2022```.

+If your on Linux run the [premake.sh](https://github.com/Kaj9296/Volund-2/blob/main/premake.sh) file in the terminal with an argument specifying what toolset you wish to use.
+For example, if you wish to use gmake then you would type ```sh premake.sh gmake```.

 After that, you can simply compile the generated project with your chosen tool set.